Josef Newgarden wins his first Indy 500, gives Roger Penske his 19th victory

 What was on pace to be the fastest Indy 500 in history ended with three red flags in the final 16 laps.

 The first came for a crash involving Felix Rosenqvist and Kyle Kirkwood, who were near the front of the lead pack.
-Rosenqvist touched the fence in Turn 1 and could not prevent his Arrow McLaren car from sliding down the track.
-Kirkwood launched off his right rear tire and went upside down into the catch fence, beginning a terrifying, spark-filled ride through the short chute.
+Kirkwood went upside down into the catch fence, beginning a terrifying, spark-filled ride through the short chute.

 One of Kirkwood’s wheels sailed over the fencing and narrowly cleared the packed grandstand.
 Nobody was injured.
 His tire smashed the hood of a Chevrolet in a parking lot next to the grandstand.